dragonsinth/gaddis/README.md

 and there, or fill in gaps.
 Here's some possible differences (or clarifications) from the book:

 - `Character` is an explicit type; character literals are denoted using single-quoted characters: `'X'`

+- `String` values are immutable and copy-on-write under the hood.
+Updating a string in any way creates a new `String` and assigns it back into the given reference; no other copies of the original `String` are affected.

 - `Display` atatements only accept primitive types, not arrays or classes.
   - This behavior is left unspecified.